This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 These types of overly sophisticated margin of safety or intrinsic value measurements are what allegedly justify the high fee structure of Wall Street; and the legendary pedigree of Mr. Buffett, of whom we hold with the utmost respect.
 But we are suspect of the projection nature of both formulas.
 If we have to start predicting future cash flows, interest rates, and capital expenditures, haven't we become a speculator as opposed to an investor?

 At Value Investing for Main Street, we take a modest and, frankly, realistic approach to estimating margins of safety.
 We prefer to measure intrinsic values in a broader sense, as opposed to Magic 8 Ball specificity.
 Without question, Mr. Buffett has earned his value investor wings with the owner's earnings approach to investing.
-But Wall Street, in general, continues to regurgitate sophisticated financial models of predominantly pie in the sky price targets.
-If those models consistently worked we would all be rich, wouldn't we?
+But Wall Street in general continues to regurgitate sophisticated financial models of predominantly pie in the sky price targets.
+If those models consistently worked, we would all be rich, wouldn't we?

 The Intrinsic Value of a SEC Filing

-In Microsoft's most recent 10Q filing with the U.S. Securities and Exchange Commission [SEC] - documents main street value investors should be reading for all current and potential future investments - no significant risk levers such as weighty legal matters or financial discrepancies were evident.
+In Microsoft's most recent 10-Q filing with the U.S. Securities and Exchange Commission (SEC) - documents main street value investors should be reading for all current and potential future investments - no significant risk levers such as weighty legal matters or financial discrepancies were evident.
 Of note, the new unified federal government's cry for lowering corporate income taxes will have little effect on Microsoft as it reports an effective tax rate of just 12%.
 Nevertheless, the company's sizable foreign cash holdings and any tax effect from repatriation incentives remain speculative at this time.

 The VIMS Model Portfolio ranks Microsoft's overall market risk profile as low.
 We like profitable, dividend paying, wide moat companies with low volatility that have the free cash flow and liquidity to pay its bills, both short and long term.
 Microsoft entices us with its dividend growth and yield, operating and cash flow margins, beta, and strong balance sheet, but gives us pause when analyzing its overall current valuation metrics and negative five-year earnings growth.